sav-che/TL-2/Authors/Knoche, (Edward Louis) Herman {std. Knoche}.md

-> [!cite] BHL link: this entry starts at [page 579](https://www.biodiversitylibrary.org/item/103253#page/605/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 579](https://www.biodiversitylibrary.org/page/33068821) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Knoche, \[Edward Louis\] Herman (1870-1945), American botanist of German descent at Stanford; studied at Stanford 1895-1899; with Charles Flahault at Montpellier 1904-1917, in the United States and travelling until 1945. (*Knoche*).
+Knoche, \[Edward Louis\] Herman (1870-1945), American botanist of German descent at Stanford; studied at Stanford 1895-1899; with Charles Flahault at Montpellier 1904-1917, in the United States and travelling until 1945.
+**Abbreviated name**: *Knoche*

 #### Herbarium and types